 Stocks rose on Thursday, lifting the Dow industrials above 17,000, after the June jobs report.

-CNBC's Rick Santelli discusses the latest action in the bond market and the U.S. dollar index.
+CNBC's Rick Santelli discusses the latest action in the bond market, after the better-than-expected jobs data.

 CNBC's Rick Santelli discusses the latest action in the bond market, and the U.S. dollar.

 CNBC's Jackie DeAngelis discusses the day's activity in the commodities markets.
-Crude was down today on a rise in inventories and a status quo statement from the Fed.
-Gold dropped after a dollar spike.
+Crude was down on the day, nat gas sold off, as well.
+Gold was up, however, as traders look to Thursday's job report.